chrisbanes/haze/docs/migrating-1.0.md

 #### 🆕 HazeChildScope

-- **What:** We now have a parameter on `Modifier.hazeChild` which allow you to provide a lambda block for controlling all of Haze's styling parameters.
+- **What:** We now have a parameter on `Modifier.hazeContent` which allow you to provide a lambda block for controlling all of Haze's styling parameters.
 It is similar to concept to `Modifier.graphicsLayer { ... }`.
 See [here](usage.md#hazechildscope) for more information.
 - **Why:** This has been primarily added to aid animating Haze's styling parameters, in a performant way.

 #### Default style functionality on Modifier.haze has been moved